No Hate Speech Movement

 We are fully aware that your movement is a Council of Europe initiative, but regardless of our UDHR criteria for the project, in the case of almost all legislation regarding hate speech, we found a strong and alarming contradiction.
 Article 3 of the UDHR states that you have the right to live, and to live in freedom and safety while Article 19 protects the right to think what you want, and to say what you like, and nobody should forbid you from doing so.
 You should be able to share your ideas – also with people from any other country.
 As individuals, we completely believe in the right to freedom of expression, it is intrinsic to every free and just society, yet, cyber hate and cyberbullying can exploit this right.
 It is our hope that in the future, particularly as young people, that there will be a separate and well thought out article or provision, for example, to be found in the European Convention on Human Rights which can level prosecution and increase safety for others regarding hate speech online.

 We want to thank you for taking the time to read this email.
 This was really about sharing our experience of learning about hate speech; we hope that our action helped educate young people to be more careful and vigilant of what they say on social media and also on how to communicate in the wider world.
+Thank you again,

-Sophie Slater and Niamh Hickey, Sixth Year Politics Project, Laurel Hill Secondary School, Limerick
+Yours Sincerely, Sophie Slater and Niamh Hickey, Sixth Year Politics Project, Laurel Hill Secondary School, Limerick